chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 ## Thank you, Ansible

 Thank you to the Ansible team and especially my Ansible marketing teammates.
-You've brought me into Red Hat, welcomed me with open arms, and shared your knowledge (and dogs) with me.
+You've brought me into Red Hat, welcomed me with open arms, and shared your knowledge (and your dogs) with me.
 You have all been wonderful teammates!
-I look forward to continuing to work together more as Red Hatters in the very near future (aka tomorrow).
+I look forward to continuing to work together more as Red Hatters in the very near future (which is tomorrow).

 ![Ansible has already won](ansible-has-already-won.png)